 Beach Episode: Episode 11 has a brief one, with several of the adventurers arriving at a beach location partly to train, and partly to relax.

 Beyond the Impossible: A justified case.
 "World Class Magic" is described as "magic that changes the laws of the world".
 In other words, one of the laws governing this setting allows for the changing of other laws.
-Shiroe's contract that transforms landers into adventurers is described as this kind of magic.
+Shiroe's contract that transforms Landers into adventurers is described as this kind of magic.

-Big Damn Heroes: Shiroe does a non-action version of this at the end of episode 24, when he rescues the Princess from Lord Marval, just as he's about to force her to apologize for something she didn't do, possibly demolishing her reputation.
+Big Damn Heroes: Shiroe does a non-action version of this at the end of episode 24, when he rescues the Princess from Lord Marves, just as he's about to force her to apologize for something she didn't do, possibly demolishing her reputation.

 Big Good: The Ancients, powerful boss-class NPCs, who make up an in-universe coalition known as the Global 13 order of knights (with one order overseeing a single "server") as far as the Landers are concerned.
 The lack of presence of the local Order, the Knights of Izumo, during the events of the fourth book are obviously a cause of concern.
-What Shiroe, or indeed anyone in Yamato is unaware of is the fact that half of the Ancients have already been killed off, while the other half sealed by the <Genius> monsters, as Kanami and her companions soon find out in her spinoff.
+What Shiroe, or indeed anyone in Yamato is unaware of is the fact that half of the Ancients have already been killed off and the other half sealed by the <Genius> monsters, as Kanami and her companions soon find out in her spinoff.